 The Company's bank loans are denominated in AUD and are secured by the ultimate parent entity guarantee.
 The Company has access to credit facilities which are subject to annual renewal.
 Interest is charged at prevailing market rates.
-There is no outstanding balance as at 31 December 2021.
+The Company has the following bank loans (secured) outstanding balance as at 31 December 2022.